 nicest person in the county speech.
 She took it one step further when she introduced herself as the only Democrat in Topeka nice enough for Republican legislators to work with from across the aisle.
 When the crowd went silent, she challenged them to ask Republican legislators about working with her.
 Insisted, in fact.
 She glared at the small group of Republicans in the crowd and said, “Go ahead.
 Ask.”

 Turns out her disclosure wasn’t fake news.
-Indeed, a well-known Republican in a top leadership role no less, has recently developed a close personal relationship with the nicest person in the Dotte.
+Indeed, a well-known Republican, in a top leadership role no less, recently developed a close personal relationship with the nicest person in the Dotte.
 He cannot, therefore, publicly endorse the Republican candidate in Wyandotte County who has challenged his new bestie in the 36th District.
 See how it works here?
 It’s almost as if party platform doesn’t mean much.
-It certainly clears up the question of what, exactly, is wrong with the Republican Party in Kansas.
+It certainly clears up the question of exactly what is wrong with the Republican Party in Kansas.

 Chiquita Coggs, the lone Republican candidate at the event, was allowed one question from the event sponsors.
 Thankfully, it was one of the three questions remotely relevant to state legislation.
 Coggs shared a compelling story about the power of education, revealed that it was the one device that delivered her from the lure of dependence and complacency so common in the county.
 With her Masters and Bachelor’s degree, she escaped a familiar Dotte trajectory of African-American, single mothers.
 Coggs rejected the burden foisted on an entire demographic by the likes of Moore and Davids.

 Senator Lynn Rogers, Rob Hodgkinson, Representative Pam Curtis, and Nathaniel McLaughlin spent the remainder of the event discussing the #MeToo movement, threats to Medicaid, Medicare, Social Security, and protecting pre-existing conditions (which, for the record, no candidate has actually threatened) In other words, nothing new.
 It is, after all, the Dotte.